 Spinal DecompressionNapa, CA

 Spinal decompression is available at Disc Centers of America Napa in Napa and the surrounding area.
-This noninvasive therapy relieves pressure on the vertebrae and discs in the cervical spine and lumbar regions of the back.
-Dr. Nick Viscusi, DC can use spinal decompression to separate the joints, discs and bones of the back using a pulling force to promote pain relief.
+This noninvasive therapy relieves pressure on the vertebrae, and rejuvenates the discs in the cervical spine, and lumbar regions of the back.

 Call us at (707) 673-9509 today and learn how our treatment options can help stop your daily struggle with back pain.

-The DRX9000 True Non-Surgical Spinal Decompression System is used to treat low (lumbar) back pain.
+The DRX9000 True Non-Surgical Spinal Decompression System is used to treat low (lumbar), and/or neck (cervical) pain.
 The DRX9000 provides a primary treatment modality for the management of pain and disability for patients suffering with incapacitating low back pain and sciatica.
 The system is designed to apply spinal decompressive forces to compressive and degenerative injuries of the spine.
 It has been found to provide reflief of pain and symptoms associated with herniated discs, bulging or protruding intervertebral discs, degenerative disc disease, posterior facet syndrome, and sciatica.

 Spinal decompression may be delivered by specially designed devices or with the hands.
 Motorized traction allows us to adjust the angle, amount of force and the amount of time it is applied.
 The process stretches the spine, essentially separating the upper half of the body from the lower half.